sebastian-luna-valero/ansible-role-monasca-agent/README.md

               alive_test: ssh

 ## monasca_agent_plugin module
 This role contains the module monasca_agent_plugin which can be used to run monasca-setup for specific detection plugins.
-This is particularily useful when used with the monasca_agent_system_only option of the role.
+This is particularly useful when used with the monasca_agent_system_only option of the role.
 In a deployment of many machines every machine can have the role applied in system only mode then as different services are installed they can selectively enable different agent plugins using this module.
 Example usage: